xtf-cz/xtf/README.md

 ```

 #### Image
 Wrapper class for url specified images.
-It's puprose is to parse them or turn them into ImageStream objects.
+Its purpose is to parse them or turn them into ImageStream objects.

 ##### Specifying images
 Every image that is set in `global-test.properties` using xtf.{foo}.image can be accessed by using `Images.get(foo)`.